Susan Orlean: Personal life

 Orlean married lawyer Peter Sistrom (1955–2021) in 1983, and they divorced after 16 years of marriage.
 She was introduced by a friend to author and businessman John Gillespie, whom she married in 2001, and she gave birth to their son in 2004.

 She is also step-mother to John's son from his previous marriage.

+Orlean is a self-confessed "maniac about architecture."
+In 2017, she sold a Mid-Century Modern home in Studio City, California that was designed by architect Rudolph Schindler.

 Awards and honors

 Orlean was a Nieman Fellow at Harvard University in 2004.
 She received an honorary Doctor of Human Letters degree from the University of Michigan at the spring commencement ceremony in 2012.
 She was awarded a Guggenheim Fellowship in 2014 in the "General Nonfiction" field of study.
 Orlean was the winner of the 7th Annual Shorty Awards in the Author category, which honors the best social and digital media.